Joe Baum: Independent work and the Rainbow Room

-Baum left Restaurant Associates to consult on his own, often working with Arthur Emil, and later, Michael Whiteman.
+By the late 1960's, Restaurant Associates was over-extended and spending more than it brought in.
+In 1970, Baum left the organization to consult on his own, often working with Arthur Emil, and later, Michael Whiteman.
 His projects included developing the 22 restaurants in the World Trade Center, including Windows on the World at the top of the North Tower.

-Windows was equally renowned for its wine program and wine school, known as Cellars in the Sky.
-His other projects included development of restaurants in the National Gallery of Art in Washington, DC, the Hallmark Cards Crown Center in Kansas City, and Place Bonaventure in Montréal.
+Windows was equally renowned for its wine program and wine school, known as Cellars in the Sky, headed by Kevin Zraly.
+Baum's other projects included development of restaurants in the National Gallery of Art in Washington, DC, the Hallmark Cards Crown Center in Kansas City, and Place Bonaventure in Montréal.
 In 1986, he opened his own restaurant in New York City called Aurora.
 It remained open for five years.
+Though not an enduring success, its cocktail program, along with that of the Rainbow Room, headed by Dale DeGroff, proved influential in helping to reintroduce classic cocktails into the American dining experience.

 In 1987, after a two-year $25 million renovation backed by David Rockefeller, Baum reopened the Rainbow Room in New York's Rockefeller Center.
 Baum also redesigned Windows on the World in 1996, a destination restaurant on the 107th Floor of the World Trade Center which he opened in 1976.
 During Baum's tenure, Windows on the World became the highest grossing restaurant in the world until its destruction on September 11, 2001.

 Baum died on October 5, 1998, at the age of 78 due to prostate cancer.